Transparency – Clarity – Responsibility

 - Transparency helps BFL’ers clearly identify if/when BFL is causing unintentional harm.

 - Responsibility puts the onus on BFL’ers to solicit, acknowledge, and take action on feedback so we can feel confident that our voices make a difference.

 BFL contributors (for now, that’s just me, Ashia), are responsible for letting BFL’ers know where and how to find this Statement of Accountability, as following:

 - Social Media: Published on the BFL facebook group and our Patreon feed 1x/year.

-- Website: Posted as a link from the BFL home page (either top bar navigation or side bar, haven’t figured out which one yet).
+- Website: Posted as a link from the BFL home page in the footer navigation.

 - Email: Published at the bottom of each email newsletter.